GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 1. Windows Operating System and Windows Mobile devices
 2. Microsoft Internet Explorer or Edge or Google Chrome
 3. The website uses SSL/TLS certificates that were issued by Federal PKI CAs
-4. These certificates validate to the Federal Common Policy CA (COMMON)<!--There are so many instances of Federal Common Policy CA that writing it as "COMMON"--the name everyone uses--or FCPCA---would be simpler--LaChelle?-->
+4. These certificates validate to the Federal Common Policy CA<!--There are so many instances of Federal Common Policy CA that writing it as "COMMON"--the name everyone uses--or FCPCA---would be simpler--LaChelle?-->

 This will also impact cross-agency users of the intranet websites.
 For example, a Department of State user browsing to a Department of Homeland Security **intranet** website or application will receive an error if all four items are true.